 There are several reasons async communication is perfect for remote teams.
 First, encouraging workers to replace calls with messages alleviates “Zoom fatigue.”
 Second, async communication facilitates collaboration across time zones (which we’ll get into in the next section).

-When workers expect immediate responses less often, it levels the playing field between workers with flexible schedules -- including those caring for children and elderly parents -- and 9-5 workers.
+It’s also one step towards a more inclusive remote work environment.
+When workers expect immediate responses less often, it levels the playing field between workers with flexible schedules — including those caring for children and elderly parents — and 9-5 workers.

 Constantly responding to each ping from every platform turns everyone’s working hours into countless opportunities for conversation, essentially “meeting-izing” the entire workday.

 This constant distraction can take a serious bite out of your workday, and put a damper on your focus and productivity.
 The average worker checks their email inbox or messenger service once every six minutes.

 Getting out of the habit of reacting to every incoming message immediately gives workers the long stretches of uninterrupted time needed to do the kind of work that moves the needle for an organization.
 Cal Newport calls this “deep work.”
 The “number-one benefit” of asynchronous communication is “the ability to build large stretches of uninterrupted Focus Time” according to Writer Blake Thorne.